AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

     .zIndex(10);
 ```

 Besides the label itself, we have to adjust its look.
-First of all, to put the label in the center of the gauge we use the {api:anychart.enums.Anchor}anchor(){api} method.
+First of all, to put the label in the center of the gauge we use the {api:anychart.core.ui.Label#anchor}anchor(){api} method.
 Then we have to change the size of the label, because it looks too small by default.
 For this we use the usual methods {api:anychart.core.ui.Label#width}width(){api} and {api:anychart.core.ui.Label#height}height(){api} to set the bounds of the label area and add the {api:anychart.core.ui.Label#adjustFontSize}adjustFontSize(){api} method to make our label fit the defined parameters.

 Now let's put our label in the center of the area: use {api:anychart.graphics.vector.Text#hAlign}hAlign(){api}.
 To shift the label a bit up we used the {api:anychart.core.ui.Label#offsetX}offsetX{api} and {api:anychart.core.ui.Label#offsetY}offsetY{api} methods.

 Then we should put the name of the car company beside the cap to make the look of our chart more real.
-For that we use the {api:}zIndex(){api} parameter.
+For that we use the {api:anychart.core.ui.Label#zIndex}zIndex(){api} parameter.

 {sample}GAUGE\_Circular\_08{sample}